 Don’t forget to look up the dedicated crumpet restaurant.
 Yep, it only serves crumpets.
 That’s not all, though – there’s also a traditional Japanese restaurant at the base and a lovely hotel with an onsen.

-Another grouped ski area, Myoko Kogen Ski Resort boasts between 42-55 feet of annual snowfall and is one of the most accessible ski resorts in Japan.
+Another grouped ski area, Myoko Kogen Ski Resort boasts between 42-55 feet of annual snowfall and is one of the most accessible Japan ski resorts.
 That’s because it’s just a two-and-a-half hour drive from Tokyo airport.

 Akakura Onsen was a traditional hot spring mountain retreat before the ski lifts were installed in the 1950s and 60s.
 Now, you’ll have 14 lifts to play with, but the village still retains its small and traditional feel.